-CAS No. Substance Limits Component Materials Potential Uses & Additional Information Processing for Packaging Materials Suitable Test Method Sample Preparation & Measurement Reporting Limit Limits Above Which Test Results Should Be Reported Butylated Hydroxytoluene (BHT) + 128-37-0 Dibutylhydroxytoluene (BHT) 25 ppm Used as an additive in plastics as an antioxidant to prevent aging.
+CAS No. Substance Limits Component Materials Potential Uses & Additional Information Processing for Packaging Materials Suitable Test Method Sample Preparation & Measurement Reporting Limit Limits Above Which Test Results Should Be Reported Butylated Hydroxytoluene (BHT) 🕂 128-37-0 Dibutylhydroxytoluene (BHT) 25 ppm Used as an additive in plastics as an antioxidant to prevent aging.
 Can cause phenolic yellowing of textiles.
-All materials: ASTM D4275 5 ppm Bisphenols + 80-05-7 Bisphenol-A (BPA) 1 ppm Used in the production of epoxy resins, polycarbonate plastics, flame retardants, and PVC.
-It is often used as a coating in thermal receipt paper as a developer.
-BPA is formally prohibited from use in receipt paper.
-All materials: Extraction: 1 g sample/20 ml THF, 1 ppm 80-09-1 Bisphenol-S (BPS) For informational purposes only.
-BPA alternatives with known or sonication for 60 minutes at 60 degrees C, analysis with LC/MS 620-92-8 Bisphenol-F (BPF) AFIRM recommends testing polycarbonate AFIRM recommends testing polycarbonate AFIRM recommends testing polycarbonate AFIRM recommends testing polycarbonate AFIRM recommends testing polycarbonate AFIRM recommends testing polycarbonate AFIRM recommends testing polycarbonate AFIRM recommends in testing polycarbonate nmends in the production of epoxy resins, polycythogate plastics, flame 1 ppm each 1478-61-1 Bisphenol-AF (BPAF) materials to assess content levels. retardants, and PVC.
+All materials: ASTM D4275 5 ppm Bisphenols + 80-05-7 Bisphenol-A (BPA) 1 ppm Used in the production of epoxy resins, polycarbonate plastics, flame retardants, PVC, polyamide dye-fixing agents, and sulfone- and phenol- All materials: Individual samples: 0.1 ppm Composite samples: 1 ppm 80-09-1 Bisphenol-S (BPS) AFIRM recommends testing synthetic textiles & blends, polycarbonate plastics, and natural leather to assess concentrations of bisphenols in preparation for restriction in the future.
+AFIRM recommends testing synthetic textiles & blends, polycarbonate plastics, and natural leather to assess concentrations of bisphenols in based leather tanning agents.
+May be found in recycled polymeric and paper materials due to polycarbonate plastic and thermal receipt paper made with bisphenols 620-92-8 Bisphenol-F (BPF) textiles & blends, polycarbonate plastics, and natural leather to assess concentrations of bisphenols in textiles & blends, polycarbonate plastics, and natural leather to assess concentrations of bisphenols in propertion for textiles & blends, polycarbonate plastics, and natural leather to assess concentrations of bisphenols in proparation for BPA is formally prohibited from use in receipt paper.
+AFIRM is currently investigating all relevant sources of bisphenols and Extraction: 1 g sample/20 ml THF, sonication for 60 minutes at 60 degrees C, analysis with LC/MS 1478-61-1 Bisphenol-AF (BPAF) or the their concentrations in products and packaging with legislation imposing strict limits pending in multiple jurisdictions.
+Restriction of these substances is likely in a future update.
 Dimethylfumarate + 624-49-7 Dimethylfumarate (DMFu) 0.1 ppm DMFu is an anti-mold agent used in sachets in packaging to prevent the buildup of mold, especially during shipping.
-All materials: CEN ISO/TS 16186:2012 0.05 ppm
+All materials: ISO 16186:2021 0.05 ppm

-CAS No. Substance Limits Component Materials Potential Uses & Additional Information Processing for Packaging Materials Suitable Test Method Sample Preparation & Measurement Reporting Limit Limits Above Which Test Results Should Be Reported Formaldehyde + 50-00-0 Formaldehyde 150 ppm Formaldehyde can be found in polymeric resins, binders, and fixing agents for dyes and pigments, including those with fluorescent effects.
+CAS No. Substance Limits Component Materials Potential Uses &amp; Additional Information Processing for Packaging Materials Suitable Test Method Sample Preparation & Measurement Reporting Limit Limits Above Which Test Results Should Be Reported Formaldehyde 🕂 50-00-0 Formaldehyde 150 ppm Formaldehyde can be found in polymeric resins, binders, and fixing agents for dyes and pigments, including those with fluorescent effects.
 It is also used as a catalyst in certain printing, adhesives, and heat transfers.
 Formaldehyde can be used in antimicrobial applications for odor control.
 Formaldehyde found in packaging can off-gas directly onto product.
 Composite wood materials (e.g., particle board and plywood) must comply with California and U.S. formaldehyde emission requirements (40 CFR 770).
 Though formaldehyde legislation does not specifically apply to packaging, suppliers are advised to refer to brand-specific requirements for these materials.
-Wood: EN 717-3 Paper: DIN EN 645:1994 and EN 1541:2001 Textiles, Finishings, Dyes, Inks & Coatings: JIS L 1041-2011 A (Japan Law 112) or EN ISO 14184-1:2011 Leather: EN ISO 17226-2:2019 with EN ISO 17226-1:2019 confirmation method in case of interferences.
-Alternatively, EN ISO 17226-1:2019 can be used on its own.
+Wood: EN 717-3 Paper: DIN EN 645:1994 and EN 1541:2001 Textiles, Finishings, Dyes, Inks & Coatings: JIS L 1041-2011 A (Japan Law 112) or EN ISO 14184-1:2011 Leather: EN ISO 17226-2:2019 with EN ISO 17226-1:2021 confirmation method in case of interferences.
+Alternatively, EN ISO 17226-1:2021 can be used on its own.
 16 ppm